testmapper-official/shuen_autoparser/README.md

 ## ✨ Features

-- **Secure Profile Verification:** Password verification is performed by attempting to overwrite data on the server and then rolling it back, without storing the password in plain text (SHA-256 hashing is used).
 - **Automatic Parsing:** A background request to the server every N minutes (configurable from 1 to 30 minutes).
 If any change in the JSON object occurs, a local backup is created.
 - **Backup Management:** View, delete, rename, and restore backups to the server directly from the interface.
 - **Launcher:** Launch `KKWE - Launch 1.27.bat` with automatic working directory detection.